 They will eat seeds, poultry layer pellets and greens.
 Their whistle is quite shrill.

-They are available as male/female pair breeders at this time.
+They are available as male/female pairs at this time.

 They are not pinioned but you can request that a wing be clipped.
 To do so, please call 1-800-456-3280.